 So the big question I am asked all the time: How did you build your backyard chicken coop?
 I bought the plans online after a several day binge on Pinterest that I thought was workable and close to what I wanted.
 My husband brought in a team and they tweaked the plans to create the perfect chicken coop!
 Now all my feather babies, big and small, live inside their mansion and it's wonderful.
 It looks so cute in my backyard and it is the perfect fit for my small space.

-You can find and buy plans online very cheap, I think mine was $25 and it was thorough but not perfect which is why we had a real team to built it.
+You can find and buy plans online very cheap, I think mine was $25 and it was thorough but not perfect which is why we had a real team to build it.
 This thing is so heavy, it is essentially a mini house and takes 6+ men to move it but this is a good thing because it is safe and secure in storms and against predators of all sizes.
 If you have predators check out websites on how to build your chicken wire into the ground so animals can't dig in and reach under.

 Best Backyard Chicken Coop